gmontamat/pyaw-reporting/README.md

 ### Prerequisites

 You will need Python 2.7 with the [googleads](https://pypi.python.org/pypi/googleads) package installed (using a virtualenv is recommended).
-An access token *YAML* file with the corresponding AdWords credentials is required.
-The optional parameter **client\_customer\_id** is required in the *YAML* file with the AdWords Manager Account (formerly MCC) id.
+An access token *YAML* file with the corresponding AdWords credentials is also needed.
+The optional parameter **client\_customer\_id** is required in the *YAML* file, you should enter your AdWords Manager Account (formerly MCC) id.
 Report [AWQL](https://developers.google.com/adwords/api/docs/guides/awql) queries should be stored in a plaintext file and passed to the script using the *-q* parameter.
 See the attached example files for reference.

 ### Installation